yannickbh/jarbas/README.md

 docker-compose run --rm jarbas python manage.py irregularities contrib/sample-data/irregularities_sample.xz
 ```

-You can get the datasets running [Rosie](https://github.com/datasciencebr/rosie) or directly with the [toolbox](https://github.com/datasciencebr/rosie).
+This load sample data — **not** the full datasets — just to make it easy for you to get started.
+Alternatively you can get the full datasets running [Rosie](https://github.com/datasciencebr/rosie) or with the [toolbox](https://github.com/datasciencebr/serenata-toolbox).

 ### Local install